Azure/ALZ-Bicep/docs/wiki/AssigningPolicies.md

 To extend the [ALZ Default Policy Assignments module](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/policy/assignments/alzDefaults) from `ALZ-Bicep` follow the below process.

+> ⚠️ Before assigning a policy its definition must already exist, please review the [Deployment Flow wiki article](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow) for orchestration guidance and [How Does ALZ-Bicep Implement Azure Policies?](https://github.com/Azure/ALZ-Bicep/wiki/PolicyDeepDive) for policy specific guidance ⚠️

+> If you do not wish to use a `.json` file in the `lib` for the assignment then please start at step 5 of the below process 👍

 1. Navigate to the Policy Assignments `lib` directory: `infra-as-code\bicep\modules\policy\assignments\lib\policy_assignments`
 2. Copy/clone an existing `.json` file and rename it to something appropriate
    - Try to copy a policy with the same effect as the policy you are wanting to add